chetansomkuwar254/jenkins-b1/sonarqube_installation.md

     - Add token
     - Generate the pipeline script
 ----------------------------------------------------------------------------------------------------
-# If we want to get condition for quality-gate for our application code.
+# If we want to apply condition on quality-gate for our application code.
 For that we need to create a Quality-gate rule in sonarqube-server application.
 Note: If our application code has gate failed then, our application is not able to deploy for that we set quality gate.
     # waitforquality gate